wp-plugins/nivo-image-slider/readme.txt

 3. Screenshot of Nivo Images Slider on Page.

 == Changelog ==

+= version 1.3.2 =
+* Added option to link each slide to a URL
+* Added option to open link in the same frame as it was clicked or in a new window or tab.
+* Added option to change Slide transition speed
+* Added option to change duration of slide showing

 = version 1.3.1 =
 * Fix bug regarding previous release